dacez/zzzjson/README.md

 # Abstract

-zzzJSON has the fastest parsing and serialization speed in the world.
++ Fastest parsing and serialization speed.

-It wrote by pure C, no ambiguous grammar, easy to understand, compile, used and modify.
++ Wrote by pure C, no ambiguous grammar, easy to understand, compile, use and modify.

-Tencent is used on a large scale.
++ Tencent is used on a large scale.

 # Parse on use